kofgokhan/kofgokhan.github.io/content/gsoc26/gsoc.md

 ## Week 7-8

-We wanted to implemennt the epigraph formulation of `LeakyReLU` but with the way the predictor has been implemented, it was already working so we just needed to add the tests.
+We wanted to implement the epigraph formulation of `LeakyReLU` but with the way the predictor has been implemented, it was already working so we just needed to add the tests.
 PR is [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/293).

 The input convex `Flux` [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex/) is updated to include `SoftPlusConicEpigraph`.
 We just changed the last layer of the ICNN and the fit seems to improve well.
 We did the same for the PyTorch [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex_pytorch/) as well.